- SAP has been proposing that all companies should use a single database type and buy HANA.

 “A common question that I get is why do we offer so many database products?
 The answer for me is simple: Developers want their applications to be well architected and scale effectively.
 To do this, they need to be able to use multiple databases and data models within the same application.”

 Notice the last part of this paragraph, where Verner describes using “multiple databases and data models within the same application.”
 Wait, what was that?
 We all know that applications have a single database, right?
 How does a single application use multiple databases?
 What is Verner talking about?

 Well, it turns out Verner is describing software development that is different than the monolithic environment.
 Verner goes on to say this…

 “developers are now building highly distributed applications using a multitude of purpose-built databases.”

-That is the application that we think is one way of developing, but this is giving way to distributed applications that can access multiple databases.
-It is an unusual way of thinking about applications for those of us who came up under the monolithic model.
+That is the application that we think is one way of developing, but this gives way to distributed applications that can access multiple databases.
+It is an unusual way of thinking about applications for those who came up under the monolithic model.